dgumustel/coastal-upwelling/README.md

 - Add more variables than just those from the CTD and METBK instruments, or add more sites, or increase the number of observations passed to the models.
 - Interpolate the profiler data to a regular 2D grid and feed it into models, potentially using PCA or some other dimensionality reduction or feature extraction.
 - Consider creating other classification models, like KNN, KMeans, or Naive Bayes.
+- Consider making this a multiclass classification problem instead of a binary classification by breaking the upwelling index up into strong upwelling, strong downwelling, and something in between.

 ---